Profiting from Foreclosures

 Usually, foreclosed properties are sold at auction, but many times a lender takes possession by submitting a bid $1 greater than the value of the loan and associated costs, such as accrued interest, attorney fees, and other foreclosure costs.
 In this case, the foreclosed property becomes a real estate owned property of the bank, otherwise known as a REO property, often shortened to just REOs.
 During this holding period, the lender incurs insurance costs and taxes, and possibly other liabilities, such as environmental liabilities.
 Hence, lenders want to sell their REOs as quickly as possible.
 The lender will either list the property with a real state agency or sell it through an auction, especially if there are many properties to sell.
 Because most lenders do not have the wherewithal to rent the properties to await better selling prices, they strive to sell the properties as quickly as possible.
 The FHA, VA, Fannie Mae, Freddie Mac own many properties that are sold through real estate agencies.

 Homeowners with significant equity are unlikely to sell before foreclosure, since they can conserve whatever equity they have by filing for bankruptcy.
-In most states, the amount of equity that is protected is limited, but in a few states, such as Texas and Florida, the homestead exemption is unlimited.
+In most states, home equity protection is limited, but in a few states, such as Texas and Florida, the homestead exemption is unlimited.
 Although bankruptcy will reduce the creditworthiness of borrowers, if they have a stable income, they can acquire credit within 2 years after the bankruptcy discharge.
-Bankruptcy can generally preserve their retirement accounts, life insurance cash value, furniture, clothing, possibly a car, depending on its value, and other exempt items.
+Bankruptcy may preserve their retirement accounts, life insurance cash value, furniture, clothing, possibly a car, depending on its value, and other exempt items.
 What is exempt and the value of the exemption is determined by state law.
 Even the FHA or the VA will guarantee loans for people who declared bankruptcy, if they show for at least 2 years afterwards, that they have stable income and that they can manage their finances more successfully.
 So homeowners are unlikely to transfer a large amount of equity to potential buyers for the sole purpose of protecting their creditworthiness.

 Buying before Foreclosure